lykeven/sae/README.md

 ##### Example for Community Detection
-The input file is placed at ./data/facebook, and output file will be placed at ./output/facebook
+The input file is placed at ./data/facebook, and output file will be placed at ./output/community_detection or ./output/community_detection_sampling

 To run community detection with community number as 5 and aglorithm 4:

-./bin/sae -i ./data/facebook -o ./output/facebook -t cd -k 5 -r 4
+./bin/sae -i ./data/facebook -o ./output -t cd -k 5 -r 4

 -r 1 means using Girvan-Newman aglorithm , which runs pretty slowly.
 This algorithm is not recommended when the network has more than 1000 nodes.